-Credit Value: 4 GLH: 21 Assessment Requirements: This unit will be assessed by assignment Aim: The aim of this unit is to enable the candidate to gain an understanding of the principles of tort law.
+Credit Value: 4 GLH: 21 Assessment Requirements: This unit will be assessed by an externally set and locally marked assignment.
+Aim: The aim of this unit is to enable the candidate to gain an understanding of the principles of tort law.
 The candidate will develop the necessary knowledge and skills to be able to identify the elements of liability for negligence.